 Castle Craig’s Treatment Model for Alcohol Addiction

-Often times, alcoholism is accompanied with other conditions such as depression, eating disorders, or sleeping disorders.
-We take into account the comorbidity of these conditions in creating personlised treatment programmes.
+Often alcoholism is accompanied with other conditions such as depression, eating disorders, or sleeping disorders.
+We take into account the comorbidity of these conditions in creating personalised treatment programmes.

 - Medical assessments

 - 12 Step facilitation